Fire! Fire! Fire!

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 About the Quarry and the Limestone (here, next to this marker); Destination and Uses of the Limestone (here, next to this marker); The Company Store (a few steps from this marker); Stonehaven Housing (within shouting distance of this marker); The Krier House (within shouting distance of this marker); Stone Crusher (within shouting distance of this marker); A Reminder of Days Past (within shouting distance of this marker); From Booming Business to Quiet Park (about 300 feet away, measured in a direct line).
 Touch for a list and map of all markers in Belgium.

 Credits.
-This page was last revised on June 14, 2018.
-This page originally submitted on June 14, 2018, by Devon Polzar of Port Washington, Wisconsin.
-This page has been viewed 52 times since then.
+This page was last revised on May 13, 2020.
+It was originally submitted on June 14, 2018, by Devon Polzar of Port Washington, Wisconsin.
+This page has been viewed 83 times since then and 6 times this year.
 Photos: 1, 2, 3, 4. submitted on June 14, 2018, by Devon Polzar of Port Washington, Wisconsin. • Andrew Ruppenstein was the editor who published this page.